dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXReputationThreatScore| The Alien Vault Labs threat score for the given IP |
 | $AVOTXReputationThreatTypes| List of threat types of the malicious activities that have been traced to the given IP |

-### IP Geo Report
+### Retrieve IP Geo Report

 Registered and inferred geographic information for a given IP (city, country, postal etc).

+- input : A IPv4 or IPv6 address

 ```
 _fetch $SrcIP from testingintegrations limit 1
 >>_lookup alienvaultotx get_IP_geo_report $SrcIP
 ```

+###### Sample walkthrough video for IP geo report

 [![Get IP Geo Report Walkthrough Video](readme-media/GIFs/get_ip_geo_report.gif)](https://youtu.be/NDCOdTqGMCI)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|